MsgLosers/hydrusrvue-1/README.md

   `<meta name="robots">`.
 + `VUE_APP_PRIMARY_COLOR='#3498db'`: sets the primary color used throughout hydrusrvue.
 Make sure to use a color that contrasts well with white.
++ `VUE_APP_USE_NORMAL_LETTER_CASE=false`: by default, hydrusrvue uses lowercase text throughout most of the application (like hydrus client) for aesthestic reasons.
+If you do not want that, setting this to `false` disables these case transformations.
 + `VUE_APP_API_URL=https://example.com/api`: the URL to your hydrusrv API. __No trailing slashes.__
 + `VUE_APP_REGISTRATION_ENABLED=true`: setting this to `false` disables the